AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/import-a-program.md

 **Email/Landing Page Templates:** Email/Landing Page templates are imported into the Design Studio.
 You can use conflict rules to configure behavior when a template with the same name exists.
 Using the default rule, a number will be appended to a template if one with the same name exists.
 For example, if you already have a template named "Standard Template," the new one will be named "Standard Template 1."

+**Landing Pages/Forms:** If a form or landing page with the same name exists in Design Studio, they will still be imported, but with a number appended to their name (ex: Landing Page 1).

 **Images:** Images used by landing pages are imported into the design studio unless one with the same name exists.

 **Tokens:** Tokens that live outside of a program will be converted to local tokens during the import process.